 Celebrate the Winter Solstice (Shabe Yalda) and the longest night of the year with this warm and spiced pomegranate mulled wine.
 Keep it warm in a slow cooker and serve it at your next holiday party!
 Find more of my pomegranate recipes.

 In Persian culture, the winter solstice is celebrated with the holiday, Shabe Yalda.
-It is not as big of a holiday like our new year, Nowruz (the first day of Spring).
-But it is still a very special time.
+It is not as big of a holiday like our new year, Nowruz (the first day of Spring), but it is still a very special time.

 During the ancient times, Persians followed the Zoroastrian religion.
 With the days getting longer and the nights shorter, this marked as a victory of the Sun over darkness.
-The sun was essential for farming.
-And during the cold winter months, the sun was the one element that would protect the winter crops from freezing.

 Ingredients you need